wangtian24/tian-scripts/db/README.md

 ## Step 2: Review cycle
 1. Send the model change and the generated migration script for review.
 2. Address any review feedback.
 After you've made some changes to the model, run `alembic downgrade -1` to downgrade one migration step.
-3. Delete the previous migration script, then repeat `alembic revision --autogenerate` step to crete a new migration; apply it with `alembic upgrade head`.
+3. Delete the previous migration script, then repeat `alembic revision --autogenerate` step to create a new migration; apply it with `alembic upgrade head`.
 4. Repeat steps 2 and 3 as necessary.

 ## Step 3: Submit and update the `sarai-chat` project